mccurdyc/www/content/books/unix-memoir.md

 subtitle: "A History and a Memoir"
 author: "Colton J. McCurdy"
 date: 2020-01-31
-abstract: "Author, Brian Kernighan talks about the environment, his time at Bell Labs and the many cool projects surrounding Unix."
+description: "Author, Brian Kernighan talks about the environment, his time at Bell Labs and the many cool projects surrounding Unix."
 book-tags: ["book", "2020", "unix-memoir"]
 books: ["UNIX: A History and a Memoir"]
 book-authors: ["Brian Kernighan"]